 - Piper Kerman, Orange Is The New Black

-According to The Sentencing Project, the number of women incarcerated in the US increased by 646 percent between 1980 and 2010, from 15,118 to 112,797.
+According to the Sentencing Project, the number of women incarcerated in the United States increased by 646 percent between 1980 and 2010, from 15,118 to 112,797.
 (The number of men in prison has increased 419 percent in that time.)
-As of 2010, black women have been incarcerated at nearly three times the rate of white women, and Hispanic women were incarcerated at 1.6 times the rate of white women.
-In recent years, the rate of incarceration for black women has been going down while rates of incarceration for Hispanic and Latina women have been increasing.
-As Dorothy E. Roberts writes in The UCLA Law Review, “Mass imprisonment of blacks and Latinos allows the state to exert direct control over poorly educated, unskilled, and jobless people who have no place in the market economy because of racism.
+As of 2010, Black women have been incarcerated at nearly three times the rate of white women, and Hispanic women were incarcerated at 1.6 times the rate of white women.
+In recent years, the rate of incarceration for Black women has been going down while rates of incarceration for Hispanic and Latina women have been increasing.
+As Dorothy E. Roberts writes in the UCLA Law Review, “Mass imprisonment of Blacks and Latinos allows the state to exert direct control over poorly educated, unskilled, and jobless people who have no place in the market economy because of racism.
 It also preserves a racial caste system that civil rights reforms were supposed to abolish.”

 A few weeks ago, the Department of Justice sent a letter to U.S. Sentencing Commission to declare its support for reducing sentences for drug and other offenses.
 Any changes in sentencing laws could have a big impact on women: non-violent drug offenses account for one-third of women incarcerated but only one-fifth of men and the draconian “War On Drugs” has made an enormous negative impact on women and their families.